Medicare Disability

 If you are under the age of 65 and have been receiving SSDI for 24 consecutive months or have ALS or ESRD, you will be enrolled in Medicare Parts A & B. This is sometimes referred to as "Medicare Disability".

 If you are on Medicare Disability, you may also qualify for Medicaid.
 If you have both, you may be considered “Dual-Eligible”.
-If this is the case, you have more options than those just on Medicare.
+If this is the case, you have more options than those just enrolled in Medicare.

 Check out our article on Medicaid here: Medicaid